 Florida man arrested for pointing gun at woman's head after her friend used his driveway

-A Florida man has been arrested for pointing a gun at a woman's head after her friend briefly turned into his driveway, authorities said.
+A Florida man has been arrested for pointing a gun at a woman's head after her friend briefly turned into his driveway in an incident captured on video, authorities said.
 Terry Vetsch, 60, was charged with aggravated assault with a deadly weapon without intent to kill, according to jail records.

 The woman has not been identified, but a police report names the friend in the vehicle as Jeffrey Hinkson.
 Hinkson pulled into Vettch's driveway in Palm Coast, while the woman knocked on the door of another friend, police said.

-According to the police report, Hinkson told officials that he pulled into the driveway to reposition his vehicle, but as he turned, he heard a bang on his rear window.
-Hinkson then saw Vetsch yelling at the woman.
+According to the police report, Hinkson told officials that he pulled into the driveway to reposition his vehicle, and after he pulled into the driveway across from Vetsch's, he heard a bang on his rear window.

 The woman told police that she first heard Vetsch yelling at her friend and approached Vetsch to apologize.
 As she approached from across the street, Vetsch allegedly pointed his gun, which he had used to bang on the car window, at her head, threatening to shoot and kill her.
 The woman told police she was in immediate fear for her life, according to the police report, and said the gun was pointed two inches from her head.

 When interviewed by police, Vetsch said he saw the vehicle pull into the driveway from inside his home and "immediately ... grabbed his gun" and went outside.
 He said he believed the driver was a neighbor who he had argued with in the past.
 Vetsch told police that he walked off his property and yelled at the driver not to use his driveway, and said that the woman walked toward him and began yelling.
 Vetsch also said the woman was following him, yelling at him and waving her hand towards his face.
-Vetsch told police he did not pull the weapon out until he was back on his property.
+In body camera video obtained by CBS News, Vetsch told police that the woman was acting "in a threatening manner."
+Vetsch also told police he did not pull the weapon out until he was back on his property.

-Police reviewed video and audio recordings of the incident, which according to the police report, shows Vetsch immediately approach the vehicle.
-The video also showed that the woman approached Vetsch's property line, but did not cross it or trespass on his property, police said.
+Nest camera video obtained by CBS News shows Vetsch walk across the street and hit the back window of the vehicle before yelling at Hinkson, telling him to keep the car out of his driveway.
+The video then shows the woman exit her home and approach.
+She and Vetsch trade profanity-laced insults as he crosses the street back to his home.
+She then follows him across the street, at which point Vetsch pulls out his gun.

 Vetsch was taken into custody and has been charged with aggravated assault with a deadly weapon without intent to kill, according to jail records.
 He remains in custody on a $50,000 bond.